stevenmirabito/egc-extractor/README.md

-# Staples eGift Card Extractor
+# eGift Card Extractor

-This script will attempt to extract the card type, amount, number, and PIN given the claim emails sent by Staples.com and write it to a CSV.
+This script will attempt to extract the card type, amount, number, and PIN given the claim emails sent by various Blackhawk Network affiliates and write it to a CSV.
 The script will also take a screenshot of each card and save it to `screenshots` in the current working directory.

 ## Installation

 Download or clone this repo and install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).
 Copy `config.sample.py` to `config.py` and update the configuration as needed, ensuring that `CHROMEDRIVER_PATH` is a fully-qualified path to the ChromeDriver binary.
-Install the dependencies with `pip install -r requirements.txt`.
+Install the dependencies with `pipenv install`.

 ## Caveats